jiug/Course-7/README.md

 ## Modeling and Evaluation

 Gradient boosting (gradient descent) was selected as the ideal model for this project.
 One of the reasons being that the data doesn't show any strong linear relationship between the features and the target.
 To find the optimal hyperparameters the metric selected was **f1**.
-The best model, using 100 decision tress, correctly classified 98.29% of the data provided outside of the training set.
+The best model, using 100 decision tress, correctly classified 98.46% of the data provided outside of the training set.
 The following is a summary of the results for the model:

 <img alt="Confusion Matrix" src="./images/image-1.png" with="300" height="300">

 After this result, the hyperparameters were tuned again, this time aiming to optimize  **recall**.
 This was done because, in this particular scenario, false negatives are less desirable than false positives.
-This second model didn't perform better than the first one, and so it was discarded.
+This second model didn't perform better than the first one so it was discarded.

 The following graph shows the most influential factors.